eliminmax/advent-of-code/README.md

 # My Advent of Code solutions

 These are my solutions to Advent of Code - mostly written in 2024, but not just for 2024 - while working on Advent of Code 2024, I went through previous years as well - whenever I was caught up on 2024's solutions, I'd go from 2015 day N to 2016 day N through to 2023 day N, then 2015 day N + 1.
 Upon completing 2024's Advent of code, I decided to iterate through the years one by one rather than iterating through the days.
-As of January 2nd, 2025, I've completed both 2015 and 2016.
+As of January 7th, 2025, I've completed 2015 through 2017.

 I started Advent of Code in 2023 in Rust, but only got 2 days in before I was caught up with other things, and I lost the solutions from those 2 days.
 I redid those days in 2024, and all code in this repo was written during or after December 2024.